laylaayanna/IBWS-data-institute-25/README.md

   <dd><a href="https://github.com/cjddatainstitute/data-institute-2025/#day-7">Day 7: Web Scraping, Fundamentals of Programming</a></dd>
   <dd><a href="https://github.com/cjddatainstitute/data-institute-2025/#day-8">Day 8: Even More Web Scraping</a></dd>
 </dl class="weeks">

-<p>Want to use the slides?
-The teaching materials fall under the <a href="https://creativecommons.org/licenses/by-nc-nd/3.0/us/">Creative Commons license</a>.</p>

 <h3>Things to remember, from our instructors:</h3>
   <ol>